 Because I am something of a minimalist, bookshelf decor is actually quite difficult for me.
 I want it to feel organic, organized and soothing to the eye, but I also want it to feel refined and elegant!

 Clutter is my nemesis!
-When I decided it was time to re-work the built-ins in our neutral living room I knew they needed to be simple, but still feel intentional and pretty.
+When I decided it was time to re-work the Built in Bookshelves in our neutral living room I knew they needed to be simple, but still feel intentional and pretty.
 Luckily, I think we nailed it after some trial and error!

 The end result is full of texture, the soft neutral colors that I love, and the perfect collected feeling that is still very restful at a glance.
 It’s personalized and tells our story, but feels soothing in the space overall.